Tellusant/docs/articles-posts/polusim-business-impact.md

 - The board room
 - The operating level

-The two views stem from the same reality, but the board room view is more holistic and complex than the operating level view.
+The two views stem from the same reality, but the board room view is more holistic and complex than the operating-level view.

 ## Board Room Logic and Language System